A Personalized Dialogue Generator with Implicit User Persona Detection

 \subsection{Problem Scenario}

-The task can be formally defined as given a dialogue corpus $\mathscr{C} = {(C_i, R_i, P_i)}^{n}_{i=1}$, where $C_i$ refers to a context that includes multiple utterances, with $R_i$ a response and $P_i$ a textual profile containing multiple descriptions of the other party (i.e. target interlocutor of $R_i$).
-Our goal is to learn the potential dependencies among $P$, $C$, and $R$ from $\mathscr{C}$, one can generate diverse responses $\bar{R} = (\bar{R}_1, \bar{R}_2, ..., \bar{R}_m)$, for a new context $\bar{C}$ is given. $\bar{R}$ is expected to be relevant to the other party’s persona, which means the mutual information is maximized as much as possible.
-Moreover, in cases where $\bar{C}$ is the persona-sparse context, $\bar{R}$ should be context-sensitive.
+The task can be formally defined as a dialogue corpus $\mathscr{C} = {(C_i, R_i, P_i)}^{n}_{i=1}$, where $C_i$ refers to a context that includes multiple utterances, with $R_i$ a response and $P_i$ a textual profile containing multiple descriptions of the other party (i.e., the target interlocutor of $R_i$).
+Our goal is that, by learning the potential dependencies among $P$, $C$, and $R$ from $\mathscr{C}$, one can generate diverse responses $\bar{R} = (\bar{R}_1, \bar{R}_2, ..., \bar{R}_m)$ for a new context $\bar{C}$. $\bar{R}$ is expected to be relevant to the other party's real persona, which means the mutual information should be maximized as much as possible.
+Moreover, in cases where $\bar{C}$ is the persona-sparse context, $\bar{R}$ should mainly cohere with the context.